ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Using unsigned is a natural choice when working with non-negative quantities such as indices and counts [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [25](https://graphitemaster.github.io/aau/). [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).

+Taking it one step further.
+Proponents of signed integers say that unsigned integers doesn't model natural numbers, instead they model the ℤ/n ring, which is another concept.
+As programmers we don't need to care about that unless we chose to, i.e. unless we chose to write our code to take wrapping into account and either exploit or prevent it.
+As an alternative, we can pretend that wrapping isn't a thing if we place the requirement on the application's users that they may never provide input that causes any value to wrap.

+(I know nothing about torsors, this is a my simplified explanation of the descriptions I've seen.)
+Another way to view the set of unsigned values is to relate them to torsors [(58)](https://math.ucr.edu/home/baez/torsors.html), [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+A torsor is a value that encodes some quantities relative to some arbitrarily chosen reference point.
+A torsor is the opposite of an absolute value.
+For any measurement we can chose a reference point so that the measured value is positive.
+When talking about indices into a container we note that they are not torsors, there is a well-defined location that the index is relative to: the start of the container [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+`std::ptrdiff_t` on the other hand, represents the subtraction between two indices, which is a torsor describing the location of the first index relative to the second.
+That is why the index type `std::size_t` is unsigned and the signed torsor variant `std::ptrdiff_t` is used to represent differences between indices.

 ## Makes Invalid Values Unrepresentable

 Restricting what values can be passed to a function through the type system is a good way to communicate how the function is meant to be used to both programmers and the compiler.